jeteve/App-JESP/README.md

     to the point of enforcing excatly the same order on every DB the patches are deployed to.
     App::JESP applies the named patches in the order it finds them in the plan, only taking into account the ones that have not been applied yet.
-This allows developer to work on their development DB and merge seemlessly patches from other developers.
+This allows developer to work on their development DB and easily merge patches from other developers.

 - JSON Based